Spending plan without extra raises passes NC Senate, as budget deal eludes GOP

 That isn’t necessarily a bad thing, House Speaker Tim Moore, Senate leader Phil Berger, and other top Republicans have said, since there’s already a two-year spending plan in place.
 If an agreement on making adjustments isn’t reached, spending for the second year will go in effect as passed.

-The Senate convened Monday evening to take up its spending plan and seven other bills, including a bill that would legalize the use of marijuana to treat certain ailments like cancer and ALS.
+The Senate convened Monday evening to take up its spending plan and nearly a dozen other bills, including a bill that would legalize the use of marijuana for certain ailments like cancer and ALS.
 The chamber approved its spending plan in a 27-18 vote, sending the proposal to the House.

 Berger has said that there remains a wide gulf between the Senate and House, and that the two chambers have yet to get close on agreeing on even an overall spending number.